mrlondon2/Portfolio/VAN_donor_enrichment_README.md

 ## Why a Double Hurdle Model

 Donor amount distributions have a structural feature that rules out OLS: a large mass of zeros from lapsed or never converted contacts, combined with a right skewed continuous distribution among those who do give.
-Fitting a single linear regression on raw amounts conflates two distinct decisions —whether someone gives at all, and how much they give conditional on giving— and produces biased predictions for both.
+Fitting a single linear regression on raw amounts conflates two distinct decisions, whether someone gives at all, and how much they give conditional on giving, and produces biased predictions for both.

 The double hurdle framework separates them: